Skip to main content

 3. Plan Return

-If you’re considering a leave of absence from Cornell, speak with the advising office in your college, professional school, or graduate program to determine how it will affect your student status and employment eligibility.
+If you are considering a leave of absence (LOA) from Cornell, speak with the advising office in your college, professional school, or graduate program to determine how a leave of absence will affect your student status and employment eligibility.
+Your circumstances will determine the type of leave you are eligible to take.
+Your advising office can help you determine which leave classification meets your needs.

 2 Determine the type of leave.

-Each classification comes with a set of rules that must be followed to maintain your status, so that you can return to Cornell after your leave.
-Find out more below about the leave classifications.
+Each classification comes with a set of rules that must be followed to maintain your immigration status, so that you can return to Cornell after your leave.
+Find out more below about the leave classifications, and file the appropriate form with our office.

 3 Develop a plan for returning to Cornell.

-Depending on the type of leave you take, there are different rules for reentering the United States.
-Your advising office at Cornell can help you determine the steps you need to take for reentry.
+Depending on the type of leave you take, there are different rules.
+Your advising office can help you determine the steps you need to take to return to Cornell.

 Can I travel outside the United States?